dirvine/data_chain/docs/0029-data-blocks.md

 counter-intuitive, but is in fact important.
 What concerns us in this design is that at least all group members agree on something that they can sign to attest to this group having existed on the network and in a manner they all agree on.
-To achieve this we again use `xor` and as described below the identifier for links is merely the xor of all group members in relations to individual nodes and not any data item itself.
+To achieve this we again use `xor` and as described below the identifier for links is merely the xor of all group members in relation to individual nodes and not any data item itself.

 This will no doubt cause confusion to the reader, but it is assumed that this will become apparent